What Is The 'Accounting Equation'?

 Capital and equity are slightly different.
 The amount invested in the business is its capital, while the assets' share is called equity.
 Equity can be of many types.
 If there is a single owner, then the capital will be called owner’s equity.

 But if the shares of the company are sold, then the investment will be put as shareholder’s equity.
 It is equal to the amount of capital generated after the liabilities are deducted from overall assets.

 Owner’s equity = capital contributed + retained earning

 Retained earnings = net income – the dividends.

 Use of accounting equation:

-After the financial statements (which includes income statement and owner’s equity statement), a balance sheet is generated.
+After the financial statements (which include income statement and owner’s equity statement), a balance sheet is generated.
 It includes all assets, liabilities, & equity.
-If according to the equation assets equals the sum of liabilities plus equity, financial transactions which are done are correct, but if the equation doesn’t get balanced, it means there is some error.
-Accounting sheet helps to summarize and check the result of the transactions.
+If according to the equation, assets equals the sum of liabilities plus equity, financial transactions are correct.
+Still, if the equation doesn’t get balanced, there is some error.
+The accounting sheet helps to summarize and check the result of the transactions.

-Let’s for example, there is a company, and it is generating its final balance sheet.
-Total assets equal to 56$ and liabilities including long and short equal to 25$.
+For example, there is a company, and it is generating its final balance sheet.
+Total assets equal to 56$ and liabilities, including long and short equal to 25$.
 The shareholder’s equity is equal to 31$.
 If we check the balance by using an accounting equation

 Assets= Liabilities + shareholder’s equity